5 Different Types of Shower Drains (With Pictures)

-While there are many different types of shower drains available, they all fall into two main categories.
+While there are several types of shower drains available, they fall into two main categories.
 Point drains are the most common type of round shower drains that are present in most showers.
-They’re typically installed in the center of the shower with the floor sloping in from all directions.
+They’re typically installed in the center of the shower, with the floor sloping in from all directions.
 Linear drains, on the other hand, are long and rectangular and installed against one of the walls of the shower, usually spanning the whole length of that wall.
 They are less common than point drains, but you’ll always see them used in curbless showers.

 Featured Image Credit: Brilliant Eye, Shutterstock